 Credit: Joshua Hutchens

 The bikes get loaded, carried, and hauled around for months, going from garage to bike racks to trailhead.
-We measure angles, record their weights, and, the fun part, asses ride quality.
+We measure angles, record their weights, and, the fun part, assess ride quality.
 We spend enough time with each bike to identify its best and worst attributes, even riding them outside their intended uses to see how versatile they can be, and disassemble them to inspect wiring and motor connections.
 Over the years, we have developed favorites that we hold onto, giving us a multi-year period to develop thoughts on their long-term performance and durability.
 We have been testing different styles of bikes since 2017, but our team of bike experts has been at it for a combined century.

 How to Buy the Best Electric Bike for You